-3 Things to Consider before Moving to Work in Ireland
+3 Things to Consider before Moving to in Ireland

 Are you currently thinking about taking time out to do something different from your normal life / routine?
 Are you open to living in a new country / culture?

-Read an article from our featured travel writer Megan Prettyman from the United States who took a break from working full time to experience life abroad working in Ireland.
+Megan Prettyman from the United States took a break from working full time to experience life abroad and she chose Ireland as her destination.